-The college offers a strong liberal arts education plus rigorous professional preparation to those planning careers in the mass media.
-The college also offers courses analyzing the role of the mass media in modern society.
+The college offers a strong liberal arts education plus rigorous professional preparation to those planning careers in the media and communications fields.
+The college also offers courses analyzing the role of the media in modern society.

 For more information about the College of Communications, please visit our website at comm.psu.edu.

 There are enrollment controls on admission to two of the college's five majors.
-There is a portfolio review required for admission to the Film-Video major and an administrative control on the Advertising/Public Relations major.
-These controls specify the number of juniors to be admitted annually.
-For the Advertising/Public Relations major, applications are approved based on a student's cumulative grade-point average after the third semester and the completion of specific course entrance requirements by the end of the fourth semester.
+An administrative control on the Advertising/Public Relations major specifies the number of students to be admitted annually.
+Applications are submitted when a student has earned between 40-59 cumulative credits and approval is based on a student's cumulative grade-point average and the completion of specific course entrance requirements.
 Students applying to the Advertising/Public Relations major must have a grade of C or higher in English 015 or 030 GWS and Economics 102 GS.
-Admission to the Film-Video major requires a successful portfolio review, fourth-semester standing (43.5 credits completed and/or in progress), and completion of COMM 242 with a grade of C or better.
+An academic control on the Film-Video major requires a minimum cumulative GPA of 3.0, third-semester standing, and completion of COMM 150 and COMM 242 with a grade of B or better.
+A candidate who does not meet the minimum GPA or grade requirements may submit a portfolio during finals week of the spring semester.

 It is strongly recommended that a student schedule all courses under the guidance of his or her adviser and by using a computer-generated audit.